 The Assessment for Busy People series provides hands-on practice with assessment information and tools that participants can use in their courses right away, this semester!
 Workshops are flipped sessions, which means that participants are expected to watch a short video before the session and come prepared to work.

 Read a teaching-focused book with the CTL and instructors across campus.
 Book clubs typically meet weekly and discuss the text as well as ways we can apply this understanding in our own classrooms and lives.
-Book clubs are open to open to anyone interested, including graduate students, faculty, postdocs, and staff.
+Book clubs are open to open to anyone interested, including faculty, teaching professors, lecturers, graduate students, postdoctoral scholars, and staff.

 The Center for Teaching & Learning offers two certificates and one credential in college teaching and future faculty development for graduate students on the CU Boulder campus.
 These certificates are open to graduate students and postdocs.